dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 - Cross-platform compatibility with appropriate environment detection
 - Modular organization with clearly commented sections and separation of concerns

 Ensure the script maintains its core functionality while implementing these enhancements for a production-grade, professional user experience.
 The application should be purely interactive with no command-line argument parsing.
 Use prompt_toolkit for any cli input or user prompting if needed and use Rich and Pyfiglet throughout.
+The script should also install all python / pip dependencies before executing the normal part of the script and it should try to install them system wide using Nala with "nala install python3-rich, and nala install python3-pyfiglet" etc and also try installing them as the standard non root user using pip (all the scripts are run as sudo so keep that in mind for this part) also install Nala at the start of the script and then use Nala instead of Apt for all subsequent apt commands ("apt install nala" is how you install it)

 ---------------------------------------------------------------------------------------------